JHumphreys89/security_plus/domains/domain_one.md

      <p>Status: All is well.</p>
      ```

-  3. An attack can craft a URL that includes malicious JavaScript code in the message parameter, which will be executed by the victim's broswer when they visit the URL
+  3. An attack can craft a URL that includes malicious JavaScript code in the message parameter, which will be executed by the victim's browser when they visit the URL

 #### Injections